St. Anthony Falls Hydroelectric Development: Pillsbury A-Mill Retrofit

-two drop pits for two turbines, and two tailrace tunnels.
-All but the top half of the headrace is constructed in bedrock.

-The Mill ended waterpower use in 1955 and ended flour production in 2003.

 The Mill was converted to the income limited A-Mill Artist Lofts by Dominium in 2015.
-As part of that conversion a hydroelectric plant was installed with a 5 ft. diameter penstock pipe in the much larger headrace tunnel, a turbine and generator in the east dropshaft and a concrete conduit in the much larger east tailrace tunnel.
-All that can be seen of the project is the intake trashrack and gate driver at the riverbank at Second Ave.
+As part of that conversion a hydroelectric plant was installed with a 5 ft. diameter penstock pipe in the much larger headrace tunnel, a turbine and generator in the east drop-shaft and a concrete conduit in the much larger east tailrace tunnel.
+All that can be seen of the project is the intake trashrack and gate driver on the riverbank at Second Ave.
 Southeast and water out of the east tailrace tunnel.
-Production up to 0.6 megawatts, about 17% of the waterpower used by Pillsbury.
-On-line 2016.
+It has production up to 0.6 megawatts, about 17% of the waterpower used by Pillsbury and came online in 2016.
+It's FERC license is similar to the Hennepin Island plant, allowing the A-mill to use water when there is flow more than what NSP requires.
+The Pillsbury A-mill has leased rights been kept up down to the present owner and have priority over flow.

-FERC license 14628 was issued in 2015 to "Minneapolis Leased Housing Assn IV" for project "A-mill Artist Lofts", 0.6 megawatts, expires 2065.

-Northern States Power

-Northern States Power Co is the corporate successor to the historic hydroelectric projects in this article, and wound up with the historic assets - three hydroelectric plants (one still operating, one demolished) and most of the water rights.

-The Minnesota Brush Electric Company was absorbed by the Minneapolis General Electric Co. by 1893.
-In 1912 Consumers Power acquired the Minneapolis General Electric Company (and Main Street Station).